- Email Retention Service: Google Vault

 - When configuring your email, make sure to use Google’s smtp servers: smtp.gmail.com

-- To set up IMAP, see Google’s instructions: Read Gmail messages on other email clients using IMAP
+- To set up IMAP, see Google’s instructions: Change SMTP settings to check Gmail on other clients

 - Ensure message delivery